aslepyan/CompressiveTactileSubsampling/README.md

 If you have any questions or inquiries, please feel free to contact this [email](mailto:aslepya1@jhu.edu).

 ## References
-[^SRC]: Robust face recognition via sparse representation
+[^SRC]: Robust face recognition via sparse representation, 2009
-[^FastOMP]: An Efficient FPGA Implementation of Orthogonal Matching Pursuit With Square-Root-Free QR Decomposition
+[^FastOMP]: An Efficient FPGA Implementation of Orthogonal Matching Pursuit With Square-Root-Free QR Decomposition, 2018
-[^KSVD]: K-SVD: An Algorithm for Designing Overcomplete Dictionaries for Sparse Representation
+[^KSVD]: K-SVD: An Algorithm for Designing Overcomplete Dictionaries for Sparse Representation, 2006